Psychonoclast/PocketPals/README.md

 Thank you Freehold Games, The Pokémon Company, and GameFreak for making these great games.

-Thank you to the Caves of Qud Discord community for helping me along with this project.
+Many thanks to the Caves of Qud Discord community for helping me along with this project.